lksprado/Solar/README.md

 Upload csv file contents to Postgres staging table and calls procedure to insert in the final table;

 ### RESULT
-The project is scheduelled with airflow (docker) and runs daily if my computer is on.
+The project is schedulled to run from a Airflow from docker container, daily, at 10pm.
-We can see how the Solar Panel works through all the years and seasons.
+The Viz can be accessed in the following link: https://public.tableau.com/app/profile/lucas8230/viz/HOMESOLARPANELPRODUCTION2021-2024/Painel1